federico-scabbia/federico-scabbia.github.io/README.md

   <details>
   <summary><em>Abstract</em></summary>

   This study builds a daily, global media-mention network to measure how local news exposure transmits foreign leaders’ ideas across borders.
-Using U.S. presidential elections (2005–2024) as quasi-random shocks, two IV approaches isolate the causal effect of Trump coverage on other countries.
-Greater Trump salience abroad triggers democratic backsliding (lower V-Dem scores, more protest repression, survey shifts toward authoritarianism), reduces climate-policy activity, and leads policymakers to downplay democratic and environmental topics in speeches.
-The framework will be expanded to all democratically elected leaders and enriched with parliamentary transcripts and harmonized surveys to further unpack cross-border idea diffusion.
+Using close elections (2005–2024) as quasi-random shocks, two IV approaches isolate the causal effect of the election winner coverage on other countries.
+Greater populist salience abroad triggers democratic backsliding (lower V-Dem scores, more protest repression, survey shifts toward authoritarianism), reduces climate-policy activity, and leads policymakers to downplay democratic and environmental topics in speeches.
+The framework will be enriched with parliamentary transcripts and harmonized surveys to further unpack cross-border ideas diffusion.

   </details>